CH3COOOH/henInfra2/README.md

 # Usage
 Copy `applist.sample` to the same folder with name "applist.txt".
 Then customize `applist.txt` by add "#" at head of APP names that you want to exclude.
 Finally, run `python3 setup.py -i` (if it is the 1st time that you deploy henInfra) or `python3 setup.py` (for APPs update).

+# Notice
+Since `rc.local` is launched before `/etc/profile`, you need add PATH to `rc.local` manually if you are planning to use it.